Protein (nutrient): Testing in foods

+Nitrogen-based crude protein

 The classic assays for protein concentration in food are the Kjeldahl method and the Dumas method.
 These tests determine the total nitrogen in a sample.
 The only major component of most food which contains nitrogen is protein (fat, carbohydrate and dietary fiber do not contain nitrogen).
 If the amount of nitrogen is multiplied by a factor depending on the kinds of protein expected in the food the total protein can be determined.
 This value is known as the "crude protein" content.
-On food labels the protein is given by the nitrogen multiplied by 6.25, because the average nitrogen content of proteins is about 16%.
-The Kjeldahl test is typically used because it is the method the AOAC International has adopted and is therefore used by many food standards agencies around the world, though the Dumas method is also approved by some standards organizations.
+The use of correct conversion factors is heavily debated, specifically with the introduction of more plant-derived protein products.
+However, on food labels the protein is calculated as the amount of nitrogen multiplied by 6.25, because the average nitrogen content of proteins is about 16%.
+The Kjeldahl test is typically used, because it is the method the AOAC International has adopted and is therefore used by many food standards agencies around the world, though the Dumas method is also approved by some standards organizations.

-Accidental contamination and intentional adulteration of protein meals with non-protein nitrogen sources that inflate crude protein content measurements have been known to occur in the food industry for decades.
+Nitrogen-based protein measurement cannot distinguish between true protein and non-protein nitrogen (NPN).
+NPN occurs in significant amounts in milk, edible insects, and fish.
+In addition, accidental contamination and intentional adulteration of protein meals with NPN sources that inflate crude protein content measurements have been known to occur in the food industry for decades.
 To ensure food quality, purchasers of protein meals routinely conduct quality control tests designed to detect the most common non-protein nitrogen contaminants, such as urea and ammonium nitrate.

-In at least one segment of the food industry, the dairy industry, some countries (at least the U.S., Australia, France and Hungary) have adopted "true protein" measurement, as opposed to crude protein measurement, as the standard for payment and testing: "True protein is a measure of only the proteins in milk, whereas crude protein is a measure of all sources of nitrogen and includes nonprotein nitrogen, such as urea, which has no food value to humans. ...
-Current milk-testing equipment measures peptide bonds, a direct measure of true protein."
-Measuring peptide bonds in grains has also been put into practice in several countries including Canada, the UK, Australia, Russia and Argentina where near-infrared reflectance (NIR) technology, a type of infrared spectroscopy is used.
-The Food and Agriculture Organization of the United Nations (FAO) recommends that only amino acid analysis be used to determine protein in, inter alia, foods used as the sole source of nourishment, such as infant formula, but also provides: "When data on amino acids analyses are not available, determination of protein based on total N content by Kjeldahl (AOAC, 2000) or similar method ... is considered acceptable."

-The testing method for protein in beef cattle feed has grown into a science over the post-war years.
-The standard text in the United States, Nutrient Requirements of Beef Cattle, has been through eight editions over at least seventy years.
-The 1996 sixth edition substituted for the fifth edition's crude protein the concept of "metabolizeable protein", which was defined around the year 2000 as "the true protein absorbed by the intestine, supplied by microbial protein and undegraded intake protein".